 Walk us through your process of getting into the character of Sitaraman and how you managed to play the role so authentically.

-I did a bit of background research about my character and the place he is coming from; it was Tamil Nadu.
+I did a bit of background research about my character and the place he is coming from.
 I had once gone on a school project to Coimbatore; there I talked to the people to get some insight on their accent.
-So, I would sit and recall the interaction I had with the students and teachers of that school, and I practised a lot on my own before I went to the set.
+So, I would sit and recall the interaction I had with the students and teachers of that school.
+I practised a lot on my own before I went to the set.

 I asked the director, Hansal Mehta, if I had bettered the accent and if I made it authentic or not.
 He approved of it, and he gave me the freedom to develop my character the way I practised.
 That was how I approached it, first from my experiences than through characterization and practising to fit into my role.